 To explain in simple language, a cash book is a fiscal diary in which all cash earnings and expenditures, involving bank withdrawals and deposits, are recorded.
-The entries in the cash book are subsequently recorded to the ledger accounts.
+The entries in the cash book are subsequently recorded in the ledger accounts.
 If you are wondering what is a cash book and what does it do, read on to find out.

-Explaining the Cash Book
+Cash Book Explained

-So, what is a cash book
+So, what is a cash book?

 A cashbook keeps track of both income and expenses.
 As an audit function measure, the cash flow statement also is frequently compared with the financial records.
 Cash records are essential for a firm since their proper care and verification of financial records are critical.

 Some organizations keep cash books rather than cash receipts & disbursements payments diaries.
 This is since all monetary receipts are documented in a general ledger.
 It is similar to the chequing account kept in the logbook.
 In reality, if a separate cash book is kept, no need to include a cash flow in the journal.
-A cash flow statement is viewed as a chequing account for several reasons.
+A cash flow statement is viewed as a chequing account for all reasons

 Cash book also known as a cash journal.
 A cash book is kept like a ledger account, with receipts entering the debit column and payments moving to the credit column.
 This journal fulfills two functions.
 Because all currency records are kept in it as they occur, it works as a diary or journal of ledger accounts.